JacksonBurns/fastprop/paper/paper.md

 # Abstract
- - **Problem**: Quantitative Structure-Property/Activity Relationship studies, often referred to interchangeably as QS(P/A)R, seek to establish a mapping between molecular structure and an arbitrary Quantity of Interest (QOI).
+Quantitative Structure-Property/Activity Relationship studies, often referred to interchangeably as QS(P/A)R, seek to establish a mapping between molecular structure and an arbitrary Quantity of Interest (QOI).
- - **Historical Approach**: Historically this was done on a QOI-by-QOI basis with new descriptors being devised by researchers to _specifically_ map to their QOI (see the sub-field of transition metal-mediated cross-coupling reactions, where molecular descriptors specific to ligands such as cone angle, sterimol parameters, and buried volume are used).
+Since its inception this was done on a QOI-by-QOI basis with new descriptors being devised by researchers to _specifically_ map to their QOI.
- - This continued for years and culminated in packages like (sort these chronologically) DRAGON, Mordred, PaDEL-descriptor, E-DRAGON, Parameter Client, etc. Other packages like molfeat, ChemDes, and AIMSim aggregate these other descriptor generation tools
+This continued for years and culminated in packages like DRAGON (later E-dragon), PaDEL-descriptor (and padelpy),  Mordred, and many others.

- - **Historical Approach, Today**: Break these two ideas out in much greater detail in the body of the text:
- - The logical combination of bulk molecular-level descriptors with deep learning as a regression technique (as stated in the chemprop paper) has not seen the same success as learned representations, like UniMol [@unimol], Communicative Message Passing Neural Networks [@cmpnn], and especially Chemprop [@chemprop_theory; @chemprop_software].
- - This may be due to a variety of factors: to do this need to know both sides of the lit, practice may have been wrong on the chemists side, computer scientists dont have the domain knowledge to think to use these, the development in these fields have been largely __orthogonal__.
+The sheer number of different packages resulted in the creation of 'metapackages' which served only to aggregate these other calculators, including tools like molfeat, ChemDes,  Parameter Client, and AIMSim.
+Despite the creation of these aggregation tools, QSPR studies have continued to focus on QOI-by-QOI studies rather than attempting to create a generalizable approach which is capable of modeling across chemical domains.

+One contributing factor to this is that QSPR studies have relied almost exclusively on linear methods for regression.
+Efforts to incorporate Deep Learning (DL) as a regression technique (Deep-QSPR), which would be capable of capturing the non-linear behavior of arbitrary QOIs, have instead focused on using molecular fingerprints as inputs.
+The combination of bulk molecular-level descriptors with DL has remained largely unexplored, in significant part due to the orthogonal domain expertise required to combine the two.
+Generalizable QSPR has turned to learned representations primarily via message passing graph neural networks.
+This approach has proved remarkably effective but is not without drawbacks.
+Learning a representation requires large datasets to avoid overfitting or even learn at all, loses interpretability since an embedding's meaning can only be induced retroactively, and needs significant execution time given the complexity of the underlying message passing algorithm.
- - Despite past failures, this paper establishes that by combining a cogent set of molecular descriptors with deep learning, generalizable deep-QSPR is realized.
+This paper introduces `fasprop`, a software package and general Deep-QSPR framework that combines a cogent set of molecular descriptors with DL to achieve state-of-the-art performance on datasets ranging from tens to tens of thousands of molecules.
+`fastprop` is designed with Research Software Engineering best practices and is free and open source, hosted at github.com/jacksonburns/fastprop.

 ## Scientific Contribution
 <!-- use a maximum of 3 sentences to specifically highlight the scientific contributions that advance the field and what differentiates your contribution from prior work on this topic. -->
- - `fastprop` is significantly faster than existing learned representations and more generalizable than typical QSPR approaches.
- - Use of molecular descriptors also enables effective modeling on datasets of miniscule size for typical generalizable approaches.
+`fastprop` is a QSPR framework that achieves state-of-the-art accuracy on datasets of all sizes without sacrificing speed or interpretability.
+As a software package `fastprop` emphasizes Research Software Engineering best practices, reproduciblity, and ease of use for experts across domains.

 # Keywords
  - QSPR